• Connect with us

 At the heart of the dispute is Emmerson’s Khemisset potash project, located about 90 kilometers northeast of Rabat.

-The deposit, with estimated resources of 311 million tons at an average grade of 10.2 percent potassium oxide, was expected to produce more than 700,000 tons of potash annually over a 19-year mine life.
+The deposit, with estimated resources of 311 million metric tons at an average grade of 10.2 percent potassium oxide, was expected to produce more than 700,000 metric tons of potash annually over a 19 year mine life.

-In May, the company filed a formal request for arbitration at ICSID, alleging that Morocco’s actions amounted to expropriation and a violation of investor protections.
+In May, the London-based company filed a formal request for arbitration at ICSID, alleging that Morocco’s actions amount to expropriation and a violation of investor protections.

 The miner is now seeking compensation it values at US$2.2 billion — equivalent to the project’s assessed worth.

-The London-based firm has also highlighted backing from a group of investors with prior arbitration experience, including involvement in GreenX’s (ASX:GRX,LSE:GRX) case against Poland.
+The firm has also highlighted backing from a group of investors with prior arbitration experience, including involvement in GreenX Metals' (ASX:GRX,LSE:GRX) case against Poland.

 Don’t forget to follow us @INN_Resource for real-time news updates!